w3f/polkadot-wiki/docs/learn-comparison-dfinity.md

 [blog](https://medium.com/dfinity/future-governance-integrating-traditional-ai-technology-into-the-blockchain-nervous-system-825ababf9d9)
 posts explicitly on the topic.

-Dfinitiy proposes a governance framework called the Blockchain Nervous System (BNS).
+Dfinity proposes a governance framework called the Blockchain Nervous System (BNS).
 However, they have not come forward with any definite algorithms or further information following the publishing of the two previous blog posts in 2018.